 - The Web application should fully demonstrate the Django application framework features covered in the class.
-These include: - o Django models - Django URL configurations - Django views (including class-based views and generic class-based views) - Django templates - Django user authentication and permission schemes - The Web application should include significant database add/change/delete functionality. - The Web application should be sufficiently interesting to you that you are likely to continue to develop and maintain it after the course is complete.
+These include: - o Django models - Django URL configurations - Django views (including class-based views and generic class-based views) - Django templates - Django user authentication and permission schemes - The Web application should include significant database C-R-U-D functionality. - The Web application should be sufficiently interesting to you that you are likely to continue to develop and maintain it after the course is complete.